flowcommerce/solidus/app/flow/SOLIDUS_FLOW.md

 ## Things to take into account

-Flow supports many modes of payments, with or without payments, in many currencies, etc.

-One of better, more infomative ways of working with Flow API is using Sessions and Orders.
-Solidus and probably any other online shop can support this features.
-I assume that Worst way of working with is to charge this amount from that credit card, but we support that as well.

-The thing is that ActiveMerchent is not supporting sessions and orders, natively.
+ActiveMerchent is not supporting sessions and orders, natively.
 If one wants to maintain sessions and orders in Flow, you have to do it outside the ActiveMerchant terminology which focuses around purchases, voids and refunds.

 Another thing to have in mind is that Solidus/Spree can't work with ActiveMerchent directly, it has to have an adapter.
-Adapter can be "stupid" and light, and can forward all the "heavy lifting" to ActiveMerchant gem.
+Adapter can be "stupid" and light, and can forward all the "heavy lifting" to ActiveMerchant gem but it can also have all the logic localy.

 In http://guides.spreecommerce.org/developer/payments.html at the bottom of the page Spree authors say

 "better_spree_paypal_express and spree-adyen are good examples of standalone custom gateways.
 No dependency on spree_gateway or activemerchant required."

 Reading that we can see this is even considered good approach.
-What came to my undestanding, is that is is also preffered mode for us.
+For us, this is a possibility but we consume ActiveMerchatFlow gem.

 ## ActiveMerchant gem into more detail